lennihein/cpu-emulator/doc/outline.md

     general task/ goal
-        CPU emulator with actual out of order execution, maybe speculative execution and comprehensible implementation and documentation implement different µ-architectural features like out-of-order exe., speculative exe. b.c. we want to observe and teach µ-arch. attacks brief context of the task/ goal (e.g. a sentence on Meltdown and why it is important to understand it) structure of the report
+        CPU emulator with actual out of order execution, maybe speculative execution and comprehensible implementation and documentation implement different µ-architectural features like out-of-order exe., speculative exe. b.c. we want to observe and demonstrate µ-arch. attacks brief context of the task/ goal (e.g. a sentence on Meltdown and why it is important to understand it) why is it important to have the emulator: so far no possibility to observe microarchitectural attacks in real life structure of the report

 ## Brief Theoretical Background (2-3 pages)